daaning/HF-Trader/README.md

 ## binance

-an account on binance is needed for data and trades. https://www.binance.com/?ref=26331001
+an account from binance is needed for data and trades. https://www.binance.com/?ref=26331001